-Ondas Holdings Inc. (the "Company") was originally incorporated in Nevada on December 22, 2014 under the name of Zev Ventures Incorporated.
-On September 28, 2018, we closed the Acquisition, described below, changed our name to Ondas Holdings Inc., and Ondas Networks Inc., a Delaware corporation ("Ondas Networks"), became our sole focus and wholly owned subsidiary.
-The corporate headquarters for Ondas Holdings Inc. and operational headquarters for Ondas Networks is located in Sunnyvale, California.
+Ondas Holdings Inc. ("Ondas Holdings," the "Company," "we," or "our") was originally incorporated in Nevada on December 22, 2014 under the name of Zev Ventures Incorporated.
+On September 28, 2018, we closed an acquisition, described below, changed our name to Ondas Holdings Inc., and Ondas Networks Inc., a Delaware corporation ("Ondas Networks"), became our sole focus and wholly owned subsidiary.
+The corporate headquarters for Ondas Holdings and operational headquarters for Ondas Networks is located in Sunnyvale, California.

-We have two wholly owned subsidiaries, Ondas Networks Inc., our operating company, originally incorporated in Delaware on February 16, 2006 under the name of Full Spectrum Inc. and subsequently changed to Ondas Networks Inc. on August 10, 2018, and FS Partners (Cayman) Limited, a Cayman Islands limited liability company.
-We have two majority owned subsidiaries, Full Spectrum Holding Limited, a Cayman Islands limited liability company, and Ondas Network Limited, a company registered to do business in China.
-Full Spectrum Holding Limited owns 100% of Ondas Network Limited.
-Both FS Partners (Cayman) Limited and Full Spectrum Holding Limited were formed for the purpose of beginning operations in China.
-As of December 31, 2019, we revised our business strategy and are in the process of dissolving our Cayman Islands and China-affiliated subsidiaries and expect to complete this process by the end of September 2020.
-See NOTE 12 for further details.
+We have two wholly owned subsidiaries: (i) Ondas Networks, our operating company, originally incorporated in Delaware on February 16, 2006 under the name Full Spectrum Inc., subsequently changed to Ondas Networks Inc. on August 10, 2018, and (ii) FS Partners (Cayman) Limited, a Cayman Islands limited liability company ("FS Partners").
+We have one majority owned subsidiary, Full Spectrum Holding Limited, a Cayman Islands limited liability company ("FS Holding"), which owned 100% of Ondas Network Limited, organized in Chengdu Province, China.
+FS Partners and Ondas Network Limited were both formed for the purpose of operating in China.
+As of December 31, 2019, we revised our business strategy, discontinuing all operations in China.
+On June 2, 2020, Ondas Network Limited was deregistered by the authority of the Chengdu High-Tech Zone, Market Supervision Administration.
+We are in the process of dissolving FS Partners and FS Holding and expect the process to be completed by the end of September 2020.